 - Request transcripts and letters of recommendation 6 weeks in advance.
 You will need to have your own copies of transcripts in order to calculate your GPA.

 Once complete, your file is ready for review by admissions committee members.
 The various materials required for application are evaluated together to produce an overall portrait of the applicant.
-A superb writing sample may offset low undergraduate grades or low GRE scores, for instance, especially with a convincing statement of purpose.

 Admissions decisions are made by a departmental committee; membership changes annually.
 The admissions committee meets early in the spring semester after having read the files from mid-December through winter break.
 Decisions for fellowship nominations are made in January and February; other decisions may not occur until March.
 Applicants to whom the program is not offering admission will be notified by email.

+The Fee Waiver Form is included in the payment section of the online application.
+The deadline for the receipt of completed form and supporting documents is the application deadline.
+Applicants must be US citizens or permanent residents and able to demonstrate financial need or participation n a specific program.
+For more information visit the Graduate Division’s website.
 The University of California, in compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, does not discriminate on the basis of race, color, national origin, sex, handicap, or age in any of its policies, procedures, or practices; nor does the University discriminate on the basis of sexual orientation.